CiscoDevNet/dne-dna-code/contributing.md

 ## Changing the examples

-Generally speaking, you should fork the repository, make changes in your fork, and then submit a pull request (PR).
+Generally speaking, you should clone the repository, make changes locally, and then submit a pull request (PR).
 We expect you have validated that all code samples work as expected.
 Plus, the code should follow pep8 guidelines for Python.